Employee Guidelines | Coronavirus Information

 With the community's support, Mt.
 San Antonio College can continue to provide classes

 and services through the pandemic.
-Student requirements may be different and can
+Student guidelines may be different and can be

 COVID-19 vaccines are safe, effective, and free.
 They are highly effective at preventing severe illness, hospitalization, and death.
 Booster doses should be taken 5 months after the second dose of a Pfizer or Moderna vaccine or 2 months after a Johnson & Johnson dose.
 Individuals can choose which vaccine to receive as a booster dose.
 Learn more through the Los Angeles County Public Health vaccine website.
 Appointments for a vaccination or booster dose can be made at https://myturn.ca.gov as well as through major pharmacy chains.

 Employees who work off-site must adhere to the COVID-19 rules and regulations established by that location.

 Employee accommodations are through Human Resources at email@example.com.

 Face Coverings Encouraged